quanhoang-hybrbase/react-untitled-ui-core/docs/instructions.md

 # Instruction 1.01: Get to know the task

 ## Objective
-As a senior React developer, you will build a reusable and scalable UI component library based on a given Figma link and Figma documentation.
-To achieve this, you will follow step by step a sequence of instructions in this file.
-Each instruction requires a specific input retrieved from the Context section.
-Therefore, it is critical for you to first understand the context of this task.
+As a senior React developer, you will build a reusable and scalable UI component library based on a given Figma link and Figma documentation.First, you need to get to understand the overall context required for this task.

 ## Expected Output
 - A confirmation that you have reviewed all the materials, knowledge required for this task

 ## Steps
 1. Review carefully every items specified in the Context section of this file
-2. Ask me for my magic word "ok" to continue with the next instruction (Instruction 1.02 below)

 <br/>